There are nine different Moringa tree species in Southern Africa, northeastern Africa, Madagascar, and India.

-It often grows alongside the Baobab tree, and its habitat consists mainly of the desert or arid savannah vegetation.
-These trees can grow up to 7m tall, with soft whitish bark, oval leaves and long triangular seed pods.
-Here at The Growcery Camp, we have been able to cultivate this specific species of Moringa from seed.
+It often grows alongside the Baobab tree.
+Its habitat consists mainly of the desert or arid savannah vegetation.
+These trees can grow up to 7m tall, with soft whitish bark, oval leaves, and long triangular seed pods.
+Here at The Growcery Camp, we have cultivated this specific species of Moringa from seed.
 The seeds of our Moringa Trees are the Moringa waterhole at Halali in Etosha National Park, Namibia.

-The silvery bark is preventing the plant from overheating and the seeds release are only releases during summer and autumn.
-Which is when the most rainfall occurs in Namibia and northern South Africa.
+The silvery bark prevents the plant from overheating.
+The seeds are common during summer and autumn when the most rainfall occurs in Namibia and northern South Africa.
 The wind then scatters these seeds, and so new trees grow, and the Moringa population multiplies.

-Elephants, giraffes and springbok love eating the fruit and leaves of the Moringa ovalifolia.
-It has medicinal antibiotic properties and is good to treat stomach ailments and to detox your body.
+Elephants, giraffes, and springbok love eating the fruit and leaves of the Moringa ovalifolia.
+It has medicinal antibiotic properties and is good to treat stomach ailments and detox your body.
 One can Almost eat all parts of the Moringa tree.
 It is a significant tree due to its many nutritional and medicinal properties.
 The leaves can be used in salads or eaten like spinach.
 The preparation and taste are similar to peas.
-The root of this tree has a horseradish like a flavour.
+The root of this tree has a horseradish-like flavour.

 The Moringa pods have three times the amount of Vitamin C of an Orange.

-Moringa is also one of a kind as its leaves are rich in essential amino acids which are unique in plants.
+Moringa is also one kind as its leaves are rich in essential amino acids unique in plants.
 Moringa is rich in protein and is a source of good cholesterol.
-It is used as a stimulant for milk production when breastfeeding and the leaves can be dried and made into a powder.
+It is used as a stimulant for milk production when breastfeeding, and the leaves can be dried and made into a powder.

 The San people used the Moringa tree as a supply for water, especially in the desert regions of Southern Africa.